 The Council has adopted guidelines relating to the relevance of convictions and each case will be decided on its own merits.
-The Council's guidelines are set down in Appendix C of this document.
+The Council's guidelines can be found in the Licensing area of the Council's website.

-Applicants may contact the Licensing Team to discuss what effect a conviction or caution might have on their application.
+New licence applicants may contact the Licensing Team to discuss what effect a conviction or caution might have on their application.